siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 All settings are in mm, so be sure you are in mm mode.
 If in doubt enter  G21 at the command line.

+Settings can also be entered in JSON, which is a better way to do it for machine-to-machine communications:

+  {"jd":0.01}<br>
+  {"xvm":16000}<br>

+Additionally, using JSON all the settings for a motor or an axis can be done in one command.
+See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation)

 For details of the settings see the [TinyG Configuration Page](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)

 ## System Settings